theamal11z/fastbrowse-extension/README.md

 ### Settings Configuration

+#### Quick Settings (in the Popup)
+- Click the **⚙️ Settings** button in the popup header (next to the tag icon) or in the Tags section
+- Adjust common settings quickly:
+  - Auto-suspend toggle and delay
+  - Smart memory alerts and threshold
+  - Tags system toggle
+  - Focus Mode music selection with Preview
+- Click Save

+#### Full Options Page
 1. **Right-click the FastBrowse icon** and select "Options" (or click the options link in the popup)

 #### Memory Management Settings